miniflux/website/content/docs/alpine.md

 [Alpine Linux](https://alpinelinux.org/) is a lightweight Linux distribution that is perfectly suited for running Miniflux.

-An APK package is available from the community repository (it was in testing before).
+An APK package is available from the community repository (it was in testing previously).

 Edit the file `/etc/apk/repositories` to enable the Edge repository: `http://dl-cdn.alpinelinux.org/alpine/edge/community`.
 And then run `apk update`.